rockthejvm/rockthejvm-site/src/content/articles/why-are-scala-type-classes-useful.md

 updatedDate: 2024-09-06
 ---

+## Who This Article Is For

 This article is for the Scala programmer who knows what implicits are and (for the most part) how they work.

+## Introduction

 This article will also involve a somewhat high degree of abstraction.

 Type classes are these super-abstract concepts in functional programming, which FP purists and Haskellers eat for breakfast, lunch and dinner.
 [Wikipedia](https://en.wikipedia.org/wiki/Type_class) says type classes are "type system constructs that support ad hoc polymorphism".
 What the heck does that mean?